 It can also provide comfort to those whose life, or ability, is limited.

 We know, for example, that dementia patients benefit from being reminded of old memories and therefore often feel happier at home.
 Studies have even shown that staying at home can increase the length and quality of life for the remaining years.

 For families, keeping their loved one in their own home often means keeping them at the heart of the family.
 Rather than having to pay visits to a residential home that may be some distance away, they can visit and help care for their loved one in the same place that they’ve always visited them.

-Residential care is often more expensive that live-in care.
-It can be the best option for some people, but for most, live-in care is better.
+Residential care is often more expensive than live-in care, especially for those who are no longer paying a mortgage.
+Though residential care can be the best option for some people, for most, live-in care is better.
 Help with funding for live-in care is often available via local and national government and topped up with private funds if needed.
-We can help you arrange funding while arranging your care.
+This is something we can help with.

 Thank you so much for looking after my mother.
 I have been around to see her today,

 and the flat has never looked cleaner or better maintained.
 Thanks finally

 for doing the laundry and for the spotless state of the flat.

 I just wanted to thank you for the great care that you